Accessible Website: The Basics

-Practical tips and guidelines to help you make your websites accessible.
+Practical tips and guidelines to help you make your websites more accessible.

 Increasing need for accessibility

-According to the World Health Organization, about one billion people worldwide live with a disability.
-In the European Union alone, there are 80 million people with disabilities.
-These include physical, cognitive, and developmental disabilities, as well as sensory impairments like visual and hearing disabilities.
-In 2015, approximately 217 million people worldwide had moderate to severe visual impairments, and this number is expected to more than double by 2050.
-The need for improved accessibility and better access for everyone is already incredibly high and will continue to grow in the future.
+ccording to the World Health Organization (WHO), approximately one billion people worldwide live with a disability.
+In the European Union alone, this number amounts to 80 million people.
+In addition to physical, cognitive, and developmental disabilities, sensory impairments such as visual and hearing impairments are also included.
+In 2015, around 217 million people worldwide suffered from moderate to severe visual impairments, and this number is expected to more than double by 2050.
+The need for improved accessibility and better access for all people is already enormous and will continue to grow in the future.

-Our society is aging, which makes the need for accessibility even greater.
-Companies that offer accessible services not only open up larger markets and gain competitive advantages, but they are also well-prepared for the future.
-They will compete with other companies required to provide accessible services and will bring innovative, accessible services to the market.
+As our society continues to age, the need for accessibility will only increase.
+Companies that offer accessible services will not only tap into larger markets and gain competitive advantages but also position themselves well for the future.
+They will soon have to compete with companies that are legally required to provide accessible services, many of which will bring innovative accessible solutions to the market.

-In the following sections, we aim to help you make your website accessible to everyone with our guidelines and practical tips.
-Don't worry, you can master this.
-There are now good and straightforward tools available to help you create an accessible website.
+In the following, we would like to help you with our guidelines and practical tips to make your website more accessible for everyone.
+Don't worry, you can do it.
+There are now good and uncomplicated tools that you can use to increase the accessibility of your website.

 Perceivability